 An AI agent can help by:

-- Spotting products that are under- or over-performing compared to your baseline
+- Spotting products that are underperforming or overperforming against your baseline

 - Highlighting SKUs where a price change, bundle, or promotion would actually make sense